cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       <img src="Ref/intdos_equation.png" height="80"/>

       What values do the DOS and the integrated DOS have at the Fermi level?
 Why?
+      Understand the difference between Emax=20.0 and the value of the highest eigenvalue, and the effect of the choice of nbnd.

       Note: the NSCF run recalculates the Fermi level.

-  5. Clearly, the DOS distribution is not a smooth curve.
+  5. Clearly, the computed DOS distribution (in black) is not a smooth curve.
 Can you understand why this is by looking at the formulae above?
 We need to improve the integration by increasing the number of k-points.
 First, however, lets try to use an improved integration algorithm, the tetrahedron method.
 In this scheme the Brillouin zone is divided into small meshes that are further divided into tetrahedra.
 Within each tetrahedron, the eigenvalues ε<sub>k</sub> (and if present, the matrix elements M(k); for the DOS M(k)=1) are linearly or quadratically interpolated and as a result, the BZ integration can be done analytically.

       ![Tetrahedron method](Ref/tetra.png?raw=true "Tetrahedron method")